Zhu Gaoxu: Succession struggle

-In May 1425, Zhu Gaoxu's elder brother died after ruling for only one year.
-The young son of the deceased emperor, Zhu Gaoxu's nephew, became the new emperor, known as the Xuande Emperor.
+Rebellion and death

+The Yongle Emperor died in August 1424, and Zhu Gaochi ascended the throne as the Hongxi Emperor.
+After a reign of less than a year, he died in May 1425 and was succeeded by Zhu Zhanji, who became the Xuande Emperor.
 Feeling neglected and wronged, Zhu Gaoxu, like his father Zhu Di, decided to claim the throne.
 He believed that the young emperor would not be a serious obstacle to his plans.
 Zhu Gaoxu began to gather an army in preparation to march to the capital and seize the throne.
-Unlike his father, he was in a weaker position and underestimated the determination of the government, led by an experienced official (Grand Secretary Yang Rong), and the abilities of the young emperor.
-In September 1426, Zhu Gaoxu openly rebelled, but the Emperor personally led 20,000 soldiers, led by General Xue Lu (1358–1430), to Le'an and defeated the rebels.
+Unlike his father, he was in a weaker position and underestimated the determination of the government, led by the experienced Grand Secretary Yang Rong, as well as the abilities of the young emperor.
+In September 1426, Zhu Gaoxu openly rebelled, but the Emperor personally led 20,000 soldiers under Xue Lu (1358–1430) to Le'an and defeated the rebels.
+Historian Gu Yingtai (1620–1690) attributed Zhu Gaoxu's failure to what he described as outward arrogance and inner cowardice, noting that he had failed to seize Jinan, the provincial capital of Shandong, instead ravaged Beizhili, and eventually became trapped in an isolated city before surrendering.
+He praised the Xuande Emperor's accurate assessment of the situation.
 Zhu Gaoxu was imprisoned, and 600 of his followers were executed, while 2,200 were exiled.

-During the subsequent investigation, it was discovered that Zhu Gaosui, the third son of the Yongle Emperor, and several other princes were involved in the rebellion.
+During the subsequent investigation, it was discovered that Zhu Gaosui and several other princes were involved in the rebellion.
 In order to maintain stability in the state, they were not punished.
-Initially, the Emperor did not want his uncle to be killed, but when he became enraged by the captive's arrogance, he ordered for him and his sons to be executed.
+Initially, the Emperor was reluctant to execute his uncle, but after Zhu Gaoxu tripped him during a visit, he ordered Zhu Gaoxu, his wife, and his sons to be executed.